 • Fawning over the beautiful campus (it is quite beautiful, but they already know that).

-• Duke is top-ranked, prestigious, and has a great reputation.
+• Duke’s rank, prestige, and reputation.
 Again, they know!

-• Too many generic expressions of feeling (e.g. It has been my dream since I was five to attend Duke…).
+• Too many generic expressions of feeling (e.g., Since I was five, I’ve dreamed of attending Duke…).

 • Recycled statements from your other “Why Us?” essays that come across as stale, impersonal, or worst of all–irrelevant/inaccurate.